rayozzie/padlock/README.md

 - **Stream-Pipelined Processing:**
   Both the encoding and decoding processes operate as fully streaming pipelines, processing the data chunk-by-chunk without needing to load the entire dataset into memory.
 This makes Padlock ideal for large-scale or real-time applications.

-- **Candidate Record Mode (No Additional Cryptography):**
+- **Information-Theoretic Security:**
-  Instead of complex cryptographic algorithms, Padlock uses a candidate-record approach based solely on one-time-pad generation and XOR operations.
+  Instead of computational cryptography, Padlock uses a one-time-pad threshold scheme based on information theory.
 For each input chunk:
+  - For each permutation of K collections, the system:
-  - A random one-time pad is generated and XORed with the plaintext to produce ciphertext.
+    - Generates K-1 random pads and XORs them with the plaintext to create a ciphertext
-  - Both the pad and the ciphertext are divided evenly into N segments.
+    - Distributes the random pads and the ciphertext across the K collections in that permutation
-  - For every K‑subset of the N collections, a candidate record is created as follows:
-    - **Candidate ID:** A string of K letters representing the collections (for example, "ACE").
-    - **Left Half:** Contains the ciphertext segments for collections in the candidate set and the pad segments for the others.
-    - **Right Half:** Contains the pad segments for collections in the candidate set and the ciphertext segments for those not included.
-  - When the appropriate candidate record is used, XORing its left and right halves recovers the original plaintext.
+  - Each collection contains multiple pieces from different permutations
+  - When K or more collections are combined, the original data can be reconstructed
+  - With fewer than K collections, no information about the original data can be recovered

 - **Flexible Output Formats:**
-  Candidate records are stored as individual files in one of two formats:
+  Data chunks are stored as individual files in one of two formats:
   - **PNG Files:** Files are named using the pattern
     `IMG<collectionID>_<chunkNumber>.PNG`
-    (for example, if the collection directory is “3C5”, the first candidate chunk file is named `IMG3C5_00001.PNG`).
+    (for example, if the collection directory is "3C5", the first chunk file is named `IMG3C5_00001.PNG`).
   - **Raw Binary Files (.bin):** Files are named with the format
     `<collectionID>_<chunkNumber>.bin`